 General information

-2. Most of the relays used in the design of the described vehicles comply with the ISO standard.
-The numbering of the contact pins of such relays corresponds to the closed circuits.
+2. Most relays used in the design of the described vehicles comply with the ISO standard.
+The numbering of the contact terminals of such relays corresponds to the closed circuits.
 There are two main types of relays used in these vehicles (see illustrations).

 5.2a.
-Design, numbering of contact pins and connection diagram of relay circuits complying with the ISO standard
+The device, numbering of contact terminals and connection diagram of relay circuits corresponding to the ISO standard

-5.2b.
-Most relays have a power and control circuit identification marking on the outside - a relay with four pins is shown
+5.2b Most relays have identification markings on the outside for the power and control circuits - a relay with four contact terminals is shown

 3. Refer to the electrical diagrams and determine the connection points of the devices for diagnosing the relay.
-If it is not possible to determine the connection points from the diagrams, determine them based on the recommendations given below.
+If it is not possible to determine the connection points using the diagrams, determine them using the recommendations below.

-4. Most relays have two control circuit terminals (the contact terminals are connected to the relay winding, which, when excited, closes the contacts, which ensures the inclusion of the power circuit).
-The remaining contact pins of the relay belong to the power circuit (they are closed when the control circuit winding is energized).
+4. Most relays have two control circuit contacts (the contact terminals are connected to the relay winding, which, when excited, closes the contacts, which ensures that the power circuit is switched on).
+The remaining relay contacts belong to the power circuit (they are closed when the control circuit winding is excited).

-5. Pins 85 and 86 belong to the control circuit.
-If the relay contains a diode, connect pin 86 to the positive terminal of the battery (B+), and contact 85 - to the ground loop.
-The corresponding contacts of a relay containing a resistor are connected in the same way.
+5. Contacts 85 and 86 belong to the control circuit.
+If the relay contains a diode, contact 86 should be connected to the positive battery terminal (B+) and contact 85 to the ground circuit.
+The corresponding contacts of the relay containing the resistor are connected in the same way.

 7. Check the relay control circuit coil using an ohmmeter.

-- A) Connect the meter using the polarity shown in the illustration for one of the tests, then reverse the ohmmeter electrodes and test for an open circuit.
+- a) Connect the instrument observing the polarity shown in the illustration for one of the tests, then reverse the ohmmeter electrodes and test for open circuit.

 - b) If the relay contains a resistor, the device will display the presence of resistance, which will be equal to the resistance displayed by the device when the electrodes are connected in reverse.

-- With) If the relay contains a diode, then the resistance recorded by the ohmmeter when the electrodes are initially connected will be higher than the resistance displayed by the device when the electrodes are connected in reverse.
+- c) If the relay contains a diode, the resistance registered by the ohmmeter when the electrodes are initially connected will be higher than the resistance displayed by the device when the electrodes are connected in reverse.

 - d) If the ohmmeter registers infinite resistance in both directions, replace the relay.

-8. Remove the relay and, using an ohmmeter, check the area between the contact terminals of the power circuit for an open circuit.
-When the relay is not connected, the circuit between pins 30 and 87 must be open.
+8. Remove the relay and, using an ohmmeter, check the area between the power circuit contact terminals for a break.
+When the relay is not connected, the circuit between terminals 30 and 87 should be open.

-9. Connect the jumper wire containing the fuse between pin 86 and the battery positive terminal.
+9. Connect a jumper containing a fuse between terminal 86 and the positive battery terminal.
 Connect another jumper between pin 85 and the ground point.
 After both jumpers are closed, the relay should click.

-10. Without disconnecting the jumpers, check the circuit between the contact terminals of the power circuit for an open circuit.
-In this case, the circuit must be closed between relay contact terminals 30 and 87.
+10. Without disconnecting the jumpers, check the circuit between the power circuit terminals for an open circuit.
+In this case, the circuit must be closed between relay contacts 30 and 87.

-11. If the relay fails any of the tests described above, replace it.
+11. If the relay fails any of the above tests, replace it.